The Mitsubishi Electric Group and the SDGs

 In Japan, the SDGs Promotion Headquarters has been established, chaired by the Prime Minister and composed of all ministers in the Cabinet Office, to formulate implementation guidelines and promote initiatives for the SDGs.

+Based on a study within the company, we set SDGs 3, 7, 9, 11, and 13 as the Priority SDG initiatives, which correspond to "realize a decarbonized society" and "solve social challenges in the four areas of Life, Industry, Infrastructure, and Mobility," the areas that the Group will focus on going forward.
 By further promoting initiatives to create value for these goals to which we can contribute significantly as a comprehensive electrical and electronics manufacturer, we will make a specific contribution to achieving the SDGs.

-CSR materiality and SDGs
+Materiality and SDGs

 The Mitsubishi Electric Group, as a comprehensive electrical and electronic manufacturer, handles a wide range of technologies, products, and services, ranging from familiar home electronics products to satellites and projects on a national scale.
 As such, we believe that we can also greatly contribute toward meeting the 17 Sustainable Development Goals (SDGs).